 In 2012, I was asked to fill in as a youth league coach and I did so until 2013 when I elected to commit more time to coaching youth league bowlers beginning first with "Kids Bowl for Free", and, "Bowling 2.0."
 Thus, I ventured off onto another diverse tangent in my teaching, training and coaching forte.

 In 2014, I completed the USBC Level I and Team Coaching On-line courses to better enhance my understanding of teaching young bowlers the basics of bowling.
 Wanting to garner more knowledge, I spent a year studying for the next coaching level certification, that being the USBC Bronze certification which was completed in June 2015.
 Completing the Bronze course made me "hungry" for more information and progress to the next certification level.

 I spent almost a year refining my coaching skills through coaching Junior league, High School Girls Bowling, giving private lessons and studying for my USBC Silver Certification which was completed in July 2016.
 The final step is to achieve the Gold Certification or at least complete several of the primary modules.
 Given there are only 21 USBC Gold Coaches in the world, and in conference with a Gold Coach, it took him three years and nearly $10K to attain the certification this goal may be beyond my funding and longevity ranges.
 I will however continue to develop my coaching skills and knowledge through advanced studies.

 For those reading this page and are not familiar with the certification levels, I have provided a breakout of the skill sets trained and evaluated at each certification level.
 Also, my certification grades have been provided for review.

-Currently I am the head coach for the Junior Program at Daffodil Bowling Center and give Professional Lessons every Monday afternoon from 2:00 PM to 5:00 PM on a scheduled or walk-in basis.
+Currently I am coaching at the SECOMA Lanes youth junior program on Saturdays and offer Professional Lessons every Monday afternoon from 2:00 PM to 5:00 PM on a scheduled or walk-in basis.